jdusart/shex-java-FOL/README.md

 # shex-java-FOL

-Extension for shex-java through first order logic formula
+An extension for shex-java through first order logic formula.
+More to come....